Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 When store-level analysis and store-specific data filtering are required, partitioning the data by the "store_id" column can be beneficial.
 Similar to the earlier choices, this partitioning strategy does not directly address the demand for a practical time-based analysis.
 For time-based queries, it might not lead to the best query performance and most effective data retrieval.

-**Question 49: Data Modeling A team of data scientists using Spark DataFrames is working on a challenging situation involving cloning operations as part of a complex data engineering project using Databricks.
+**Question 49: Data Modeling A team of data scientists using Spark DataFrames is working on a challenging situation involvingÂ cloningÂ operations as part of a complex data engineering project using Databricks.
 The team must choose the right clone strategy to ensure effective memory usage, top performance, and precise results when working with large datasets.
 The team must carefully weigh the benefits and drawbacks of each clone strategy to navigate this complex situation.
 Given the circumstances, which of the following clone strategies is the best option for the team?**

 Options: